Chirag-ahir/JAVA-All-Basic/README.md

   What is Downcasting ?<br>
   Downcasting means the typecasting of a parent object is typecasted to a child object.
 Downcasting cannot be implicit.

+  What is Loose coupling?<br>
+  Loose coupling in Java means that the classes are independent of each other.